thoughtbot/apprenticeship/markdown/onboarding-packet.md

 * general: discuss things that interest everyone.
 You should be in this room whenever you are working.
-* web, oop, fp, xcoders: discussions of code.
+* dev, ruby, xcoders: discussions of code.
 When asking a question, pasting your code is encouraged.
 * design: discuss design topics or cool designs that you've encountered.
+* catrs: funny links and off-topic discussions.
+* san-francisco, boston, denver, raleigh, philly: Location-specific discussions, like lunch.
 * Most of the other rooms are specific to projects and are named after the project.

-Both designers and developers should check out both the Code and Design rooms - everyone's welcome in every room.
+Both designers and developers should check out both the `development` and `design` channels - everyone's welcome in every channel.

 ### Basecamp

 [Basecamp](https://basecamp.com/1719045) is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
 It's also the home for our general company policies, non-technical discussion and company announcements.

 You should have access to the "Everyone" Basecamp project, which is company-wide, and a project for your specific office.
 You may also have a